Entitlement to Irish citizenship

 You can apply on behalf of your child, who was born in Ireland, but who is not entitled to citizenship by birth if:

-• Your child has lived in Ireland for 3 years before application including a continuous 12 month period before your application
+• Your child has lived in Ireland for 3 years before application including a continuous 12 month period before their application

 You can also apply on behalf of your child if you have become a naturalised Irish citizen and:

-• Your child has resided in Ireland for at least 3 years before your application
+• Your child has resided in Ireland for at least 3 years before their application

 Spouses of Irish citizens